babylonhealth/iOS-Interview-Demo/questions.md

 As described in the iOS recruitment process [main page](TODO), the face-to-face technical interviews involve us asking candidates a number of technical questions which we have decided to open-source.

-Please keep in mind that this document is in a continuous state of flux, with new questions being added, and old ones tweaked or removed, somewhat periodically.
+Please keep in mind that this document is in a continuous state of flux, with new questions being added, and old ones tweaked or removed.

 ## GENERAL, CV-related